GenericMappingTools/gmt/doc_modern/rst/source/pstext.rst

 .. only:: not man

-    pstext - Plot or typeset text on maps
+    Plot or typeset text on maps

 Synopsis
 --------